Shreyas-Girisha-2001/Meet-Up-Android-Application/README.md

 2. Install the required libraries and meet the requirements
 3. Run From file app/src/main/java/com/example/meet_up_application/SplashScreen.java on Android Studio.

-## Conclusions
+## Final Thoughts
 Under the direction of [Exposys Data Labs](https://www.linkedin.com/company/upchat-technologies/), this project was completed.
 This project was completed as part of an internship.

-1. Open a new issue if you have any questions about the project.
-2. Please open a PR if you have a fix for any of the bugs, and I'll be delighted.
+Please open a PR if you have a fix for any of the bugs or upgrades, and I'll be delighted to include it after validation.